boku-ilen/geodot-plugin/README.md

 # Credits

 The provided Linux build ships with libgdal.so, a build of the GDAL library.
 All credits for this library go to [OSGeo/gdal](https://github.com/OSGeo/gdal/) ([license](https://raw.githubusercontent.com/OSGeo/gdal/master/gdal/LICENSE.TXT)).

+The RasterDemo ships with a small sample of [Viennese test data](https://data.wien.gv.at/) (CC BY 4.0).